0481 452 335

 Helping Dogs Be The Best They Can Be

-Listening Hands is a small business in the outer Eastern Suburbs of Melbourne offering Canine Remedial Massage for all dogs, including pets, therapy and sporting dogs.
+Listening Hands is a small business in the outer Eastern Suburbs of Melbourne offering Canine Remedial Massage for all dogs, including pets, therapy, sporting and senior dogs.

 The purpose built Massage Studio is located in Mt Evelyn with on site parking and disabled access.